tomplus/k8s-multi-tool/README.md

 ### send exec command to multiple pods

 ```
-# exec command "date" on all pods from namespace default (in the same time)
+# exec command "date" on all pods from namespace "default" (in the same time)
 pod.py exec @default --cmd date

 # exec command in batch mode (eg. 2 pods at a time)